-A Level Chemistry is essential for medicine and many other related degree courses as graduates are sought after to work in a wide range of jobs.
-The skills learnt are transferable to other situations as you learn to be organised, think logically and present ideas clearly.
+A Level Chemistry is essential for Medicine and many other related degree courses.
+Chemistry graduates are highly sought after in a wide range of careers.
+The skills you learn are transferable to many other situations as you learn to be organised, think logically and present ideas clearly.

-- A minimum of five GCSEs (with two at grade 6, and three at grade 4) including at least two 6s in Science.
+A minimum of five GCSEs (with two at grade 6, and three at grade 4), including at least two grade 6s in Science.

 Chemistry is a versatile subject that develops many important skills which are valued and recognised by both potential employers and universities.
-If you are interested in studying any medical based subject, for example, medicine, dentistry, pharmacy or veterinary science, a good grade in Chemistry at A Level is a compulsory requirement.
+If you are interested in studying any medical based subject, for example, Medicine, Dentistry, Pharmacy or Veterinary Science, a good grade in A Level Chemistry is a compulsory requirement.

-You will be assessed by a variety of methods over the course.
+You will be assessed by a variety of methods during the course.
 There will be regular class tests, homework, practical activities and research tasks.

 No coursework.
 A practical endorsement is reported separately if you complete the core experiments.